matijaoe/modern-javascript-snippets/README.md

 ## TypeScript
-Available only in .ts and .tsx files
+Available only where TypeScript is supported

 ### Declarations